The Capital Raise Checklist – Are you ready for a raise?

 • What kind of shareholders do you want on your registry – active helpers, or passive cash injectors?
 How many of them do you want?

+Heads up, not all raises will necessarily need a Terms Sheet.
 Some investors will want to see a Terms Sheet that summarises the terms of the investment.

-Others are happy to just review the Shareholders Agreement instead.
+Others are happy to just review the shareholders agreement instead.
 Family and friends might just take your word for it.
 It will all depend on the raise round, and the sophistication of the investors.

 Generally, a Terms Sheet is not binding.
-Instead, it just sets out the general terms which will be included in the Shareholders Agreement and Subscription Agreement.
-It is basically an effective way for the Company and Investor to discuss whether any changes to the Shareholders Agreement (or Subscription Agreement) are required before an investor will invest.
+Instead, it just sets out the general terms which will be included in the shareholders agreement and subscription agreement.
+It is basically an effective way for the Company and Investor to discuss whether any changes to the shareholders agreement (or subscription agreement) are required before an investor will invest.

 For example, an Investor may want a right to appoint a director under the Shareholders Agreement.
 Or, she/he may want to ensure an ESOP has been factored into the Shareholders Agreement and the cap table, and so, this would be included in the Terms Sheet.